Imagine waking up every day to dozens, or even hundreds, of new leads and customers coming directly from targeted, profitable, Google Ad campaigns.

 Establish a schedule to check on your campaigns.
 If your campaigns are new, check them at least daily.
 For more mature campaigns, you can be more flexible.

-Aside from the analysis you can do directly in the Google Ads dashboard, you can also connect Google Ads to Google Analytics.
+Aside from the analysis, you can do it directly in the Google Ads dashboard, you can also connect Google Ads to Google Analytics.

 Google Analytics can give you deeper insights into what people do once they’ve clicked on your ads and landed on your website.